codepath/android_guides/Floating-Action-Buttons.md

 Make sure to follow the [[Design Support Library]] setup instructions first.

-You should now be able to add the `android.support.design.widget.FloatingActionButton`.
+You should now be able to add the `android.support.design.widget.FloatingActionButton` view to the layout.
 The `src` attribute references the icon that should be used for the floating action.

 ```xml
        <android.support.design.widget.FloatingActionButton